postsharp/Metalama.Documentation/content/conceptual/aspects/configuration/msbuild-properties.md

 By default, MSBuild properties are not visible to Metalama: you must instruct MSBuild to pass them to the compiler using the `CompilerVisibleProperty` item.

-We recommend the following approach to consume a configuration property:
+If you are shipping your project as a NuGet package, we recommend the following approach to consume a configuration property:

-1. Create a file named `YourProject.targets` (the actual file name is not important, but the extension is):
+1. Create a file named `build/YourProject.props`.

+    > [!WARNING]
+    > The file name must exactly match the name of your package.

     ```xml
     <Project>